 Name of reporter

 Name of vessel (if applicable)

 Contact details

 Site name

-Site description (lat/lon, extent of affected
+Site description (lat/lon, extent of affected area,

-area, habitat type)
+habitat type)

 Date of visit

 TIME OF REPORT (UTC)

 Length of observation period

-General description / reason for concerns
+HPAI symptoms

 Species affected

-Life stage(s) affected

-Approximate number of dead birds or
+Approximate number of animals

-mammals

 (per species / life stage)

+Description and number of any symptomatic

+animals (behaviours etc)

+Unexpected mortality

+Species affected

+Approximate number of animals

+(per species / life stage)

-Estimation/description of time since
+Estimation/description of time since death i.e.

-death i.e. fresh, skeletal remains only,
+fresh, skeletal remains only, mixture

-mixture

-Description and number of any

-symptomatic birds (behaviours etc)

-Estimation of what proportion of birds
+Estimation of what proportion of animals were

-were affected at the site
+affected

 Photos / video (as attachment) (yes/no)

 Any additional relevant information

-(environmental conditions etc)
+(environmental conditions etc.)

+,

+Did you abort landing as you were unable to maintain Yes No

+separation from HPAI animals?

+Did you abort landing for another reason?
+Yes No

+Please give details 1